underbell/jdbc-audit-test-boot3.5.0/README.md

 ### Actual Behavior:

-For new entities passed to repository.saveAll(), the @CreatedDate field is not populated, or an UPDATE operation is performed instead of an INSERT, despite isNew() returning true.
+For new entities passed to repository.saveAll(), UPDATE operation is performed instead of an INSERT.
 This indicates a potential issue with how auditing callbacks or isNew detection is handled during batch saveAll operations in spring-data-bom:2025.0.0.

 Relevant Code Snippets: